 You'll receive your CAS document by email from the Admissions team.
 If you're continuing on the same course and need to extend your visa to complete your course, please contact the Immigration Compliance who will assess your request.

 After receiving your visa

 Read your decision notice

-If you do not understand the notice, or if your visa application has been refused, contact the Student Advice Service.
+If you do not understand the notice, or if your visa application has been refused or you lose your BRP collection letter, contact the Student Advice Service.

 Check for errors